DanaRFE/SauceDemo/README.md

+**SauceDEMO Test**

+**Description:**

-This test is checking if the log in and log out is working, if the user is using some invalid credentials, the app will return an error and also is checking if the user is able to add and remove an item to/from card.
+This test is checking if the login and logout is working, if the user is using some invalid credentials, the app will return an error and also is checking if the user is able to add and remove an item to/from card.

 **Instalation:**